KatharinaHoff/GenomeAnnotation_Workshop/README.md

 ## Cloning the GiHub repository for this workshop

+There are two ways to run this workshop today.
+The preferred way is through Guacamole Desktop:
-Open Guacamole Desktop and open a terminal from within the Desktop environment.
+1. Open Guacamole Desktop and open a terminal from within the Desktop environment.

 <img width="949" alt="Screenshot 2023-05-14 at 12 27 02" src="https://github.com/KatharinaHoff/GenomeAnnotation_Workshop2023/assets/38511308/c7048382-cee7-4f4d-888d-fc79498ebca9">